Administrative Decisions and Adjudication

 About the Adjudication Process

-If your claim requires adjudication, an adjudicator will contact you via phone and mail.
+If your claim requires adjudication, an adjudicator may contact you via phone and mail.
 If you have a phone, make sure your voicemail is set up so that a caller from the Oregon Employment Department can leave a voice message.

 Please respond to all letters and voice messages from the Oregon Employment Department.
 If you are not sure whether a communication came from us, and are concerned that some communication could be fraudulent, you may contact us for assistance.